Take a virtual tour through your design!

 Not all permits cost the same, and several factors can influence the final amount.
 The Building Regulations 2018 outline specific standards and requirements that may impact your fees, especially for projects involving complex designs or additional reports.

 1. The complexity of your project.
-A straightforward single-storey extension will cost less than a multi-storey renovation that needs extra engineering and documentation.
+A straightforward single-storey extension will cost less than a multi-storey renovation, which requires additional engineering and documentation.

 2. Inspection fees.
-During construction, mandatory inspections (like footings or final sign-off) will add to your overall costs.
+During construction, mandatory inspections (such as footings or final sign-off) will increase your overall costs.

 3. Specialist reports.
 Depending on your site, you might need soil testing, energy efficiency ratings, or reports for heritage or bushfire overlays, which come at an extra charge.

 4. Amendments and resubmissions.
-If your plans need adjustments or additional reviews, you could face extra fees.
+If your plans require adjustments or additional reviews, you may incur extra fees.

 5. Council overlays.
-Building in areas with heritage or environmental overlays often comes with added requirements — and costs.
+Building in areas with heritage or environmental overlays often entails additional requirements and costs.

 From what we've seen, here's a general idea of what you might expect to pay for different types of projects: